 Rain-fed agriculture is the main industry in tropical Africa, and plays a crucial role in sustaining livelihoods and economic development.
-However, the failure of seasonal rainfall and interannual to decadal precipitation fluctuations provokes droughts or flooding which lead to enormous impact on socio-economic activities over the region.
-Therefore, understanding of the mechanisms that produce this variability and developing both dynamical and statistical approaches for seasonal to decadal forecasts and climate projections are of great importance for policymaker and humanitarian aid agencies.
+However, the absence of seasonal rainfall and interannual to decadal precipitation fluctuations provoke droughts or floodings which have an enormous impact on socio-economic activities.
+Therefore, understanding the mechanisms that produce this variability and developing both dynamical and statistical approaches for seasonal to decadal forecasts and climate projections is of great importance for policymakers and humanitarian aid agencies.

-The MIKLIP-PROMISA (Process Evaluation of the MiKlip Decadal Forecast System in Tropical Africa) study areas are the West Africa Monsoon (WAM) and the Greater Horn of Africa (GHA) regions.
-Both regions show large interannual to decadal rainfall variations, the Sahel drought in the 1970s and 1980s (Rodríguez-Fonseca et al. 2015) and the failure of consecutive rainy seasons in GHA regions presents a major climatic shock to the region, as witnessed by the resulting humanitarian crisis in 2011 (FEWS NET, 2011).
-Recent observational and modeling studies also indicated a drying trend of March-April-May rainfall, the “long rains” in parts of the GHA (Yang et al. 2014).
-These interannual to decadal variations of rainfall over tropical Africa are often linked to sea surface temperatures anomalies in adjacent and remote ocean basins.
+The MiKlip-PROMISA (Process Evaluation of the MiKlip Decadal Forecast System in Tropical Africa) study areas are the West Africa Monsoon (WAM) and the Greater Horn of Africa (GHA) regions.
+Both regions show large interannual to decadal rainfall variations, the Sahel drought in the 1970s and 1980s (Rodríguez-Fonseca et al. 2015) and the near absence of two consecutive rain-seasons in GHA regions presented a major climatic shock to the region, as witnessed by the resulting humanitarian crisis in 2011 (FEWS NET, 2011).
+Recent observational and modelling studies also indicated a drying trend of the March-April-May rainfall, the “long rains” in parts of the GHA (Yang et al. 2014).
+These interannual to decadal variations of rainfall over tropical Africa are often linked to sea surface temperatures anomalies in adjacent and remote ocean basins